Appdynamics/config-assessment-tool/README.md

 ## Usage

-There are three options to run the tool:
+There are four options to run the tool:

 1. UI Method: The config-assessment-tool provides a frontend UI to view/run jobs
+2. Platform executable: An Operating System specific bundle if you are not using Docker and Python
-2. Directly via Docker: The backend container can be run manually from the command line
+3. Directly via Docker: The backend container can be run manually from the command line
-3. From Source: Manually install dependencies and run the `backend.py` script directly
+4. From Source: Manually install dependencies and run the `backend.py` script directly

-### Important step for running on Windows
+### Important step for running on Windows(Ignore this step if using method 2 above - Platform executable)

 Docker on Windows requires manually sharing the `/input`, `/output`, and `/logs` directories with the container.
 If you do not follow this step, you will get the following error when trying to run the
 container: `DockerException Filesharing has been cancelled`.
 Take a look at the documentation [here](https://docs.docker.com/desktop/windows/) for more information.